Art is the expression, the ‘vivid face’ of a society.

 Sometimes policy notes or sketches of ideas give rise to targeted meetings, and sometimes demonstrations such as exhibitions.

-In conjunction with international exhibitions, international encounters are an obstacle.
-This could include staff from embassies or delegations from the countries where the exhibiting artists come from.
 A programme for an international conference can promote relations, clarify issues and create new contacts.

 Certainly where the art event itself provides for a high status and demands respect, such a programme can considerably facilitate consultation.